-The Civil Aviation Safety Authority (CASA) has put together a handy guide that covers most of the rules for recreational and commercial use.
-We've also prepared our own breakdown for beginners, which includes related privacy information.
-Droneflyer is a handy UAV flight-safety resource you can refer to as well.
+The Civil Aviation Safety Authority (CASA) has put together a guide that covers most of the rules for recreational and commercial use.
+Droneflyer is another handy UAV flight-safety resource you can also refer to.
 An app is also available so you can double-check regulations on-the-go.

 These general no flight rules that apply to drones weighing 2kg or less.

 - higher than 400 feet (120m) in all airspace.

 - closer than 30m during takeoff, flight or landing to anyone not involved in flying the drone